What will I be doing at a Workshop?

-- Prepare both of your two passages using the provided Small Group Worksheet.
+- Prepare both of your two passages using the provided Sermon Preparation Worksheet.
 You will be asked to walk your group through each of your passages, explaining how you have prepared.
 Please also bring copies of both of your worksheets for everyone in your group.

 - You should be familiar with all of the passages (even those you have not been specifically assigned).
 You can find the other passages on the Workshop schedule (which the host church will email to you).
 Try to read each passage.
 Try to formulate a sense of the main idea in the passage.
 You might be asked to serve as a responder (see above).
 The better each person is prepared on each text, the easier it is to respond and the better the feedback and discussion will be for the whole group.